A summary can be considered a condensed overview of an article’s main points written in the student’s own words.

 Working with a partner, students engage in a share-and-compare discussion of their respective summaries.
 They can use the above questions as a basis to critique each other’s work, with the feedback serving to inform the final drafts of their summaries.

-With time and practice, students will be able to summarize articles they’ve read quickly and effectively.
+With time and practice, students can summarize articles they’ve read quickly and effectively.
 By identifying meaning, keeping conciseness, accuracy, and objectivity as their watchwords, and remaining neutral, students will consistently be able to produce well-written summaries with skill and ease.